 House Bill No. [insert bill number] aims to provide tax incentives for the sale of food produced in Montana by amending existing tax laws.
-Specifically, it introduces a subtraction from both individual and corporate income taxes for 50% of the net income generated from the sale of Montana-produced food, as defined in the bill.
-The bill amends Sections 15-30-2120 and 15-31-113 of the Montana Code Annotated (MCA), removing certain language while adding provisions that clarify the definition of "Montana-produced food" and the reporting requirements for taxpayers.
-Additionally, it establishes a delayed effective date of January 1, 2026, and specifies that the act will apply to income tax years beginning after December 31, 2025, with a termination date set for December 31, 2031.
+Specifically, it introduces a subtraction from both individual and corporate income taxes for 50% of the net income generated from the sale of Montana-produced food at the point of sale to the ultimate consumer.
+The bill amends Sections 15-30-2120 and 15-31-113 of the Montana Code Annotated (MCA), removing certain language while adding provisions that define "Montana-produced food" and outline the reporting requirements for taxpayers.

 Statutes affected: